How to Improve Your Speaking Skills in a Foreign Language

 Although it is a perfectly good and correct question, it isn’t really what would be said in spoken language.
 We are much more likely to ask “what you doing later on?”
 The reason for this difference is grammar: language has both spoken and written grammar.
 The first question you are much more likely to read in a book and the second in a pub.

-This isn’t something unique to Spanish.
-In fact, most languages will have distinct spoken and written forms – though I’m sure there will be some exceptions out there – such as French where you write je ne sais pas but what you say is je sais pas.
+Most languages will have distinct spoken and written forms – though I’m sure there will be some exceptions out there – such as French where you write je ne sais pas but what you say is je sais pas.

 Now, before anyone dares to convince you that this is all a question of laziness and speaking slang, I can reassure you it isn’t – language has distinct spoken and written forms and therefore grammar.